 - If you know which province you will settle in, you could also review their Legislation, Regulation, and Code of Ethics, and practice documents related to topics such as informed consent, documentation, and protection of privacy that are particular to that province.

-You will be allowed to start the JKAT after you have completed the ACA and paid the second installment of the SEAS fee.
+You will be allowed to start the JKAT after you have completed the ACA and paid the second installment of the Substantial Equivalency Assessment System (SEAS) fee.

 What you should know about the JKAT:

 - The JKAT is an on-line, open book exam.
 The exam format is multiple choice questions.
 You will have two hours to complete the exam, and must click "Complete" to have your score recorded.

 - The JKAT is a proctored exam.
 That proctoring is conducted virtually, which means that a proctor will join you via your computer and computer screen.
 You will need a desktop or laptop computer with a camera, and a stable internet connection.
 The exam will be electronically proctored by ProctorU.
 In collaboration with ProctorU, you will need to arrange a time for your JKAT exam, and then log onto ProctorU at that time to do your exam.

 - You will be allowed to refer to the Canadian Occupational Therapist Jurisprudence Learning module during the examination, but not to notes or other resources.

 - You may attempt the JKAT only two times, and will be informed within minutes of having completed the exam whether or not you have passed.